claudebox: Claude Code in Docker, Now With Six Ways to Break Your Production Server

 Telegram Mode

-Set CLAUDE_MODE_TELEGRAM=1 and you can talk to Claude from your phone.
-Each Telegram chat gets its own workspace and settings.
+Set CLAUDE_MODE_TELEGRAM=1 and you get a Telegram bot that talks to Claude.
+Each chat gets its own workspace and settings.
 Send text, files, photos, videos, voice messages.
 Run shell commands with /bash.
 Get files back with /fetch.

 # ~/.claude/telegram.yml